Medicaid and Medicare Assisted Living Coverage

 Does Medicaid Cover Assisted Living?

 Those with Medicaid coverage might have better luck finding financial assistance, depending on where you live.
-Medicaid coverage for assisted living varies by state because the state and the federal government jointly fund Medicaid.
+Medicaid coverage for assisted living varies by state because Medicaid is jointly funded by the state and the federal government.
 Currently, the majority of the 50 states offer some sort of financial assistance through Medicaid for assisted living services.

 Assisted Living Services Covered by Medicaid